-- Plot E and C_x as a function of solution concentration with appropriate errors included. - Calculate the ratio (C_x / solution concentration) for each sample. - Make a noted comment on these results. - Note the likely sources of error in your experiments.
+- Plot E and C_x as a function of solution concentration. - Calculate the ratio (C_x / solution concentration) for each sample. - Comment on these results. - Discuss the likely sources of error in your experiments.

 Experiment 2: Cross-link density in rubber Introduction